erling6232/imagedata/paper.md

 ### Example using python code

-This code will store the Series data in a NIfTI format, letting some NIfTI-dependent code to produce a result in _niftiResult_.
+This code will store the Series data in a NIfTI format, letting some NIfTI-dependent code produce a result in _niftiResult_.
 This NIfTI dataset is loaded into a Series object, using the original DICOM data as template to maintain patient and study metadata.
 Finally, the new dataset is sent to a DICOM server